What does an obstetrician do?

 Some rural and remote areas may not have a local obstetrician.
 Some general practitioners (GPs) with extra training in obstetrics can deliver babies if there are no complications.
 If complications do arise, you may need to be transferred to a hospital that offers an obstetrician.

 If you have private health insurance with maternity cover, you can choose your own obstetrician and give birth in a private hospital.
 Some obstetricians also care for private patients in a public hospital.
-It's best to check if your preferred obstetrician practises at your preferred hospital since they don't work everywhere.
+It's best to check if your preferred obstetrician practises at your preferred hospital.

-You may need a referral from your doctor to see an obstetrician.
+You usually need a referral from your GP to see an obstetrician.
 Some obstetricians might see you without a referral, but you will need a referral to get the relevant Medicare rebate.

 At your first antenatal appointment, your obstetrician will check your health and identify any issues that could affect you or your baby.